SmartsquareGmbH/mqtt-starter/README.md

 mqtt.clean=false
 # The group to use for shared subscriptions.
 mqtt.group=group
 # The mqtt protocol version to use.
-3 and 5 are supported.
+3 and 5 are supported (3 by default).
 mqtt.version=3
 ```